Uranium–uranium dating: Uranium series

-238U, with a half-life of about 4.5 billion years, decays to 234U through emission of an alpha particle to thorium-234 (234Th), which is comparatively unstable with a half-life of just 24 days.
-234Th then decays through beta particle emission to protactinium-234 (234Pa).
-This decays with a half-life of 6.7 hours, again through emission of a beta particle, to 234U.
+238U, with a half-life of about 4.5 billion years, decays to 234U by emission of an alpha particle to thorium-234 (234Th), followed quickly by two beta decays.
 This isotope has a half-life of about 245,000 years.
-The next decay product, thorium-230 (230Th), has a half-life of about 75,000 years and is used in the uranium-thorium technique.
-Although analytically simpler, in practice 234U/238U requires knowledge of the ratio at the time the material under study was formed and is generally used only for samples older than the ca. 450,000 year upper limit of the 230Th/238U technique.
-For those materials (principally marine carbonates) for which these conditions apply, it remains a superior technique.
+The next decay product, thorium-230 (230Th), has a half-life of about 75,000 years and is used in the uranium–thorium technique.
+Although analytically simpler, 234U/238U requires knowledge of the ratio at the time the material under study was formed.
+While this can be achieved for the ocean and therefore precipitates from it, even for those materials (principally marine carbonates), uranium–thorium remains the superior technique up to its age limit, offering intrinsically higher precision.
+The pure uranium–uranium method is, for that reason, generally used only for samples older than the limit for uranium–thorium dating (~350,000 years).

 Unlike other radiometric dating techniques, those using the uranium decay series (except for those using the stable final isotopes 206Pb and 207Pb) compare the ratios of two radioactive unstable isotopes.
-This complicates calculations as both the parent and daughter isotopes decay over time into other isotopes.
+This complicates calculations as both the parent and daughter isotopes decay over time into other isotopes, but in this case only one ratio and its approach to radioactive equilibrium matter.

 In theory, the 234U/238U technique can be useful in dating samples between about 10,000 and 2 million years Before Present (BP), or up to about eight times the half-life of 234U.
-As such, it provides a useful bridge in radiometric dating techniques between the ranges of 230Th/238U (accurate up to ca. 450,000 years) and U–Pb dating (accurate up to the age of the solar system, but problematic on samples younger than about 2 million years).
+As such, it provides a useful bridge in radiometric dating techniques between the ranges of 230Th/238U and U–Pb dating (accurate up to the age of the Solar System, but inadequate precision for the youngest ages).